Linamaho/SaaS-Analytics/README.md

 # SaaS-Analytics
-A modern data pipeline approach to SaaS metrics tracking taking traditional Excel analysis to the next level with professional data tools
+A modern data pipeline approach to SaaS metrics tracking taking traditional Excel analysis to the next level with professional data tools.

+Read the complete business analysis and recommendations in my portfolio.

 # Project Origin Story
 The Inspiration: Pennylane's Guides for their clients.